 Standard setup procedure, universal setting restoration

 Pick one of the two hardware units to use as the router, and the other will work as a satellite unit (or node).
-And just like any mesh systems, you perform the setup process and manage your network on the router unit; the node will automatically replicate relevant settings to deliver a single seamless Wi-Fi network.
+And just like any mesh system, you perform the setup process and manage your network on the router unit; the node will automatically replicate relevant settings to deliver a single seamless Wi-Fi network.

 By the way, the setup process is the same as that of all other Asus routers.
-It’s a standard one found in the most router with a web interface.
+It’s a standard one found in most routers with a web interface.
 At the gist of it, point a browser on a connected computer to the router’s default IP address (which is 192.168.50.1) or router.asus.com, and the rest is self-explanatory.

-Alternatively, you can also use the Asus mobile app if you don’t have a real computer anymore.
+Alternatively, you can also use the Asus mobile app if you no longer have a real computer.
 I like the web interface, and it took me just about 15 minutes to get the ZenWiFi AC up and running, using the default settings.

 An improved AiMesh feature

 Out of the box, the two units of the ZenWiFi are pre-synced.
 As soon as you finish setting one up as a router, you’ll find the other already part of the system via AiMesh.

 So, there’s no need to do a manual setup.
 The bond between the two is strong, too.
 You can do whatever you want with either of the two ZenWiFi units — like using each as a router of a different network.
 (Yes, you can buy a 2-pack and separate the hardware units as two standalone routers for different households).
 But as soon as you reset them to the default factory setting, one will automatically become part of an AiMesh system hosted by the other working in router mode.

 You can also add routers of a different ZenWiFi pack, or any AiMesh router for that matter, to the ZenWiFi’s system.
 Or, conversely, you can use the ZenWiFi routers as nodes of an existing AiMesh system.
 In this case, the setup process is the same as when you add any other AiMesh router.